sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-style/cp-mobile-dev-kit-style.md

 ## Details
 ### You will learn
-  - How to change background color of a page
   - How to change color of action bar and tool bar
-  - How to change font color of SDK control properties in a section page
+  - How to change font color and background color of SDK control properties in a section page

 ---